pranjal-mittal0/life-calendar/README.md

 *Note: you may receive red text when `psycopg2`.
 This is expected for Mac/Linux users, and another requirement, `psycopg2-binary`, takes care of this for you.*

+*NOTE: It may happen that this msg come "createdb: error: could not connect to database template1: FATAL:  role "invincible" does not exist" then I advice you to go by Manual methord*

 ### Manual Method: Multiple Commands
 If you'd like to install and setup everything manually, it's outlined below.